lyubogeorgiev/Java-Advanced/Generics/README.md

 Creating a static method create of a class ArrayCreator with one reload.
 It is tricky to create a generic array creator method as there is a need of unchecked typecasting, which is not error safe.

+L03 - Generic Scale
+-

+We make sure to write <T extends Comparable<T>> to make sure the Generic type that scale accepts is comparable.